tradle/why-hypercore/FAQ.md

 ### How is Hypercore different from BitTorrent, WebTorrent?

 **BitTorrent**.
 Hypercore can do what BitTorrent does and more.
-Hypercore can do discovery and accelerated file download with bandwidth-sharing like BitTorrent.
+Hypercore can do discovery and accelerated file download with bandwidth-sharing like BitTorrent, that is, the more viewers watch, the better it works.

 But Hypercore can do more - it is built as a data and communications framework for modern decentralized applications.